Wallet Solution¶

-By supporting the mobile app, the Wallet Provider plays a vital role in ensuring the security and reliability of the entire Wallet Solution, since it is responsible for issuing the Wallet Attestation, that is a cryptographic proof that allow the evaluation of the authenticity and the integrity of the Wallet Instance.
+By supporting the mobile app, the Wallet Provider enusers the security and reliability of the entire Wallet Solution, as it is responsible for issuing the Wallet Attestation, which is a cryptographic proof about the authenticity and integrity of the Wallet Instance.

 The Wallet Provider MUST offer a RESTful set of services for issuing the Wallet Attestations.

-• Compliance with Provider specifications for obtaining PID and (Q)EAA: the Wallet Instance MUST adhere to the specifications set by Providers for obtaining Personal Identification (PID) and (Q)EAAs.
+The Wallet Solutions MUST adhere to the specifications set by this document for obtaining Personal Identification (PID) and (Q)EAAs.

-• Support for Android and iOS operating systems: the Wallet Instance MUST be compatible and functional at least on both Android and iOS operating systems, as well as available on the Play Store and App Store respectively.
+The Wallet Instance MUST be compatible and functional on both Android and iOS operating systems and available on the Play Store and App Store, respectively.

 The Wallet Instance serves as a unique and secure device for authenticating the User within the Wallet ecosystem.
-It establishes a strong and reliable mechanismm for the User to engage various digital transactions in a secure and privacy-preserving manner.
+It establishes a strong and reliable mechanism for the User to engage in various digital transactions in a secure and privacy-preserving manner.

-The Wallet Instance establishes the trust within the Wallet ecosystem by consistently presenting a Wallet Attestation during interactions with other ecosystem actors such as PID Providers, (Q)EAA Providers, and Relying Parties.
-These verifiable attestations, provided by the Wallet Provider, purpose to authenticate the Wallet Instance itself, ensuring its realiability when engaging with other ecosystem actors.
+The Wallet Instance allows other entities within the ecosystem to establish trust with it, by consistently presenting a Wallet Attestation during interactions with PID Providers, (Q)EAA Providers, and Relying Parties.
+These verifiable attestations, provided by the Wallet Provider, serve to authenticate the Wallet Instance itself, ensuring its reliability when engaging with other ecosystem actors.

-To guarantee the utmost security, these cryptographic keys MUST be securely stored within the WSCD which MAY be internal (device's Trusted Execution Environment (TEE)[3]), external, or hybrid.
-This ensures that only the User is allowed to access them, thus preventing unauthorized usage or tampering.
-For more detailed information please refer to the Wallet Attestation section and the Trust Model section of this document.
+To guarantee the utmost security, these cryptographic keys MUST be securely stored within the WSCD, which MAY be internal (device's Trusted Execution Environment (TEE)[3]), external, or hybrid.
+This ensures that only the User can access them, thus preventing unauthorized usage or tampering.
+For more detailed information, please refer to the Wallet Attestation section and the Trust Model section of this document.

 The Wallet Instance has three distinct states: Operational, Valid, and Deactivated.
 Each state represents a specific functional status and determines the actions that can be performed[2].

-After completing these steps, the Wallet Instance sets the Operational state.
+After completing these steps, the Wallet Instance enters the Operational state.

 To transition from the Operational state to the Valid state, the Wallet Instance MUST obtain a valid Personal Identification (PID).
 Once a valid PID is acquired, the Wallet Instance becomes Valid.

-Once the Wallet Instance is in the Operational state, Users can:
+Once the Wallet Instance is in the Valid state, Users can:

-• Authorize the presentation of their digital Credentials with Relying Parties.
+Authorize the presentation of their digital Credentials to Relying Parties.

-Please refer to the relative sections for further information about PID and (Q)EAAs issuance and presentation.
+Please refer to the relevant sections for further information about PID and (Q)EAAs issuance and presentation.

 Users have the ability to deactivate the Wallet Instance voluntarily.
 This action removes the operational capabilities of the Wallet Instance and sets it to the Deactivated state.
 Deactivation provides Users with control over access and usage according to their preferences.

-The Wallet Provider that issues the Wallet Attestations MUST made available its APIs in the form of RESTful services, as listed below.
+The Wallet Provider that issues the Wallet Attestations MUST make its APIs available in the form of RESTful services, as listed below.

 An HTTP GET request to the /.well-known/openid-federation endpoint allows the retrieval of the Wallet Provider Entity Configuration.